 Permissibility of Trade and Business

-In surah Quraysh, Allah the Almighty is reminding people about the security which He has provided for them: the journey of winter and summer.
-The people of Makkah, and its atmosphere were different to Madinah.
+In Surah Quraysh, Allah the Almighty is reminding people about the security which He has provided for them: the journey of winter and summer.
+The people and atmosphere of Makkah were different to Madinah.
 Madinah was an agricultural hub.
 Makkah had a business atmosphere – they had nothing to plant, no agriculture.
 In the winter they depended on import/export from Yemen to Makkah, because of the short distance.
 Whereas during the summer they would go to Shaam (Syria, Lebanon, Palestine).
 The Prophet (peace be on him) himself went there many times to do business.
 Therefore, the concept of trade and business are allowed, so long as they are within the shariah.

 Bitcoins and Cryptocurrencies